 If you plan to sell your home, a bonus bedroom will help to boost property value.
 Even if you plan to stay in your current house for years to come, you’ll enjoy having an extra room.
 Convert part of your basement or renovate the attic into an additional bedroom.

 You can turn this into a space for guests or take it a step further and design a short-term rental on your property.
-Add a bathroom and small kitchen to your new bedroom and you’ll have an opportunity to make money with your home.
+Add a bathroom and small kitchen to your new bedroom along with resurfacing cabinets and you’ll have an opportunity to make money with your home.
 If you live in a convenient or central location, rent the mini-apartment to vacationers.
 You could also use the space to give a college-age child or elderly family member independence while still living in the home.

 Install New Siding to Add Value to Your Home